 Ford Foundation Atrium

-Completed in 1967, the Ford Foundation building and atrium were the product of a collaboration between landscape architect Dan Kiley and architect Kevin Roche of Kevin Roche John Dinkeloo and Associates.
-The building’s exterior is largely composed of glass panels, Cor-ten steel and brown-pink granite, with the south and east facades enclosed in glass and twelve stories of office space on the north and west sides which look out into the atrium.
-The glass walls enable an ideal condition for the atrium’s subtropical garden and also allow a seamless flow of green space between the atrium and Tudor City Park to the east.
+The Ford Foundation building and atrium, completed in 1967, were the product of a collaboration between Dan Kiley and architects Kevin Roche and John Dinkeloo of Kevin Roche John Dinkeloo and Associates.
+The building’s exterior is largely composed of glass panels, Cor-ten steel and brown-pink granite, with the south and east facades enclosed in glass and twelve stories of office space on the north and west sides, which overlook the atrium.
+The glass walls create a temperate environment that is ideal for the atrium’s subtropical garden, while also creating a seamless flow of green space between the atrium and Tudor City Park to the east.